 Anyone who’s spent any time at all using SEO tools has undoubtedly over-optimized their website just by overly aggressive experimenting with links and/or anchor texts.

 Can Your Business be Significantly Damaged?

-Very short answer- Yes.
+Concise answer- Yes.

-If the tactics are well-executed and deployed efficiently, your business can be dealt a swift penalty, since Google’s algorithms will detect if/when you’re attempting to “game” their system and improve your position in violation of its rules.
+If the tactics are well-executed and deployed efficiently, your business can be dealt a swift penalty, since Google’s search engine algorithms will detect if/when you’re attempting to “game” their system and improve your position in violation of its rules.

-1. Google Manual Penalty
+1. Google Manual Action Penalty

 In case you suffer this kind of penalty (and after you’ve solved it) you can ask Google for a reconsideration and will then have a good chance of being re-indexed, or at least be provided instructions on what to do next.